As India's tiger numbers rise, Modi has gone on safari with Bear Grylls

 Press Information Bureau/Twitter

-Modi, who will appear in a special edition of Gryll's TV show "Man Vs Wild" to be aired August 12, said the results show India is one of the world's biggest and most secure habitats for tigers.
+Modi, who will appear in a special edition of Grylls' TV show "Man Vs Wild" to be aired August 12, said the results show India is one of the world's biggest and most secure habitats for tigers.

 "The results of the just declared tiger census would make every Indian, every nature lover happy," tweeted Modi.